I get asked this question a lot.

 Definition of a Startup

-So for the purpose of this article -my definition of a startup is different
+So for this article -my definition of a startup is different

 - Young company